fleschutz/my-settings/README.md

 My Settings
 ===========
-**My personal settings to feel cozy on any Android, Linux, or Windows machine.
-Goal is to set up my apps, wallpaper, lockscreen, fonts, icons, and configs as fast as possible.**
+**Yes, I'm using and working with a LOT of Android, Linux, and Windows machines.
+Here are my personal settings to feel cozy on any machine.
+Goal is to set up my apps, the wallpaper, lockscreen, fonts, icons, and configs as fast as possible.**

 🔧 Installation
 ----------------